Registered Nurse (RN) Jobs in Arkansas

 Conway Regional Health System

-Overview The Cardiac Stepdown Unit is staffed by the Registered Nurse (RN) who provides care for a wide variety of patients including heart failure, acute myocardial infarction (AMI), and stable post interventional cardiology procedure patients.
-The RN cares for post vascular surgery patients as well as those requiring non-invasive ventilators, antiarrhythmic titrated drips, vasoactive cardiac drips, as well as insulin drips.
-The RN works closely with all of Conway Regional’s Cardiologists and Hospitalists.
+Overview 3 North is an 18 bed-unit in which the Registered Nurse (RN) provides care for a wide variety of patients including heart failure, acute myocardial infarction (AMI), and stable post interventional cardiology procedure patients.
+The RN cares for post vascular surgery patients as well as those requiring non-invasive ventilators, antiarrhythmic titrated drips as well as insulin drips.
+The RN works closely with all of Conway Regional’s Cardiologists.
+The RN commitment is to provide high quality patient care, teamwork, and empower staff.
 The RN will utilize the nursing process in the provision of care and will practice within the scope of the Nurse Practice Act of the State of Arkansas and the policies, procedures and standards of the Health System.
 The RN will demonstrate a commitment to teamwork through effective collaboration efforts.
 SAFETY SENSITIVE POSITION: This position is a designated as “Safety Sensitive Position” under Act 593 of the State of Arkansas.
 An employee who is under the influence of Marijuana constitutes a threat to patients/customers which Conway Regional is responsible for in providing and supporting the delivery health care related services.
-Qualifications • Registered Nurse with current, active license to practice in Arkansas • BSN preferred • If less than one year experience as a Registered Nurse, must obtain a BSN degree within 4 years of hire. • Certification preferred • Proof of high school or equivalent or higher education • Basic keyboarding skills, preferred
+Qualifications Registered Nurse with current, active license to practice in Arkansas, required Proof of the highest level of nursing education achieved, required Bachelor of Science in Nursing, preferred Professional Board Certification, preferred Basic keyboarding skills, preferred

 Conway Regional Health System